 - When you are showering and scrubbing your body for 1-2 minutes, leave the hair up in the claw clip.
 After you rinse off your body soap, you may remove the claw clip and rinse off the conditioner thoroughly, again using the wide-toothed comb to help remove the excess product.

 - Once you step out of the shower, quickly and firmly dab the hair dry in a rough way first.
-Apply your DIY hair oil* previously mentioned.
 If your hair is in a poor condition and has split ends, you should also apply a leave-in treatment to the ends.
 I use a tablespoon’s worth of the Garnier 3-in-1 Banana & Shea Hair Food Mask, mixed with a droplet of Aussie 3 Miracle Oil Reconstructor Lightweight Treatment.
 If you don’t have split ends you may skip the leave-in treatment.
 I do this each time I wash because my hair has been colored but you can do the treatment once a week if your hair is undamaged, short or medium.

 - Wrap hair in a hooded hair towel.
-You can also make this yourself using microfibre super absorbent towelling fabric.
+You can also make this yourself using microfibre super absorbent toweling fabric.
 If you cannot find something like this to buy, I got both of mine in a charity shop or thrift store but I have seen them on sale in a chemist too.
+If not blowdrying i.e. allowing your hair to naturall dry, take the hooded hair towel off after 10 minutes.
+To prevent flat, lanky hair, spray Susanne Kaufmann Hair Light Conditioner Volume to the roots and the shaft.
+It’s very expensive at £26.00 for 150ml but it will last a long time and it does the job very well.
+You don’t have to style your hair or think about it any more until the next wash.
+This is a 2-in-1 solution for detangling and volumizing.
+Comb your hair through with Denman 3-row comb and allow hair to air dry.

-- If blowdrying, leave the hair in the wrap for 20 minutes or 75% dry while you get ready, get changed and do your makeup.
-If you are not blowdrying, leave the hair in the wrap for an hour or until 90% dry.
-The oils and the treatment will have a lot of time to be absorbed and work on your hair while it is drying naturally with your own body heat.
+- If blowdrying, leave the hair in the wrap for 20 minutes or 80% dry while you get ready, get changed and do your makeup.
+The treatment will have a lot of time to be absorbed and work on your hair while it is drying naturally with your own body heat.
 Do not blowdry everyday.
 It is a treat but is damaging for the hair too.
 I know.
 It’s a contradiction in terms, like chocolate.
-I like to blow dry about twice a week, one more if there is a special occasion or event.
+I like to blow dry about once a week, one more if there is a special occasion or event.

 *ASIAN HOT TIP #2: Camellia oil in the DIY hair oil concoction has been used for thousands of years by Chinese women.
 Camellia oil or tea seed oil is cold pressed from seeds of the evergreen camellia shrub cultivated in Japan and China.
 There are five types of this shrub, and extracts from each have different properties.
 Coconut oil is my South East Asian contribution because it is cheap and widely available, yet very rich and nourishing.
 Castor oil stimulates hair growth.